The National Academy of Inventors®

 History of the NAI

-The NAI edits the multidisciplinary journal Technology and Innovation – Proceedings of the National Academy of Inventors®, published by Cognizant Communication Corporation (NY).
+The NAI publishes the multidisciplinary journal Technology and Innovation, Journal of the National Academy of Inventors®.